Memory Alignment for Spatial Data Buffers in WebGPU

 Performance Optimization and Cache Utilization

 The WebGPU Specification: Buffer Mapping emphasizes that aligned buffers reduce memory transaction overhead.
-Profiling with GPUQuerySet for timestamp and pipeline-statistics reveals bandwidth savings when alignment is strictly maintained.
+Profiling with GPUQuerySet of type timestamp reveals bandwidth savings when alignment is strictly maintained.
 In high-throughput point cloud streaming, packing attributes into 16-byte aligned structs reduces vertex fetch latency by 15–30% compared to tightly packed, unaligned layouts.

 Validation and Debugging Strategies